harshsurana1507/Create3robot_Predictive_Maintenance/README.md

    sudo apt update
    sudo apt upgrade -y
    ```
-2. Using terminal go to create3_main-main folder (folder will be provided on request) and enter the below command to install the packages on the server
+2. Using terminal go to create3_main_main folder and enter the below command to install the packages on the server
     ```sh
    colcon build
    ```